 Despite being one of the most forward-thinking countries in Central/South America, regulators have paid little attention to the advancements in psychedelic research.

-We don’t expect to see psychedelics become legal or decriminalized in Costa Rica within the next 12 months — but we do expect to see some changes by the end of 2023.
+We don’t expect to see psychedelics become legal or decriminalized in Costa Rica within the next 12 months — but we do hope they will join the conversation soon.